 Every city has its own smell, or so I like to believe.
 Something of its culture that’s spread out in the air.
 Something you breathe in and make a part of you.
 Istanbul’s air is full of warmth.
-Even when the temperatures are low the air is warm with the welcoming smells of the city.
+Even when the temperatures are low the air is warm with the welcoming smells of the city of Istanbul.

 Another fragrance that dominates the air is cooked lamb.
-Istanbul is famous for serving a variety of kebabs that you can smell walking down streets.
-You’ll also find doners being sold around that are the go to fast food for the Turks and all the tourists visiting.
+Istanbul is famous for serving a variety of kebabs that you can smell walking down the streets.
+You’ll also find doners being sold around that are the go-to fast food for the Turks and all the tourists visiting.
 They are filling and most importantly smell heavenly.
-The smell (only if you are a non-vegetarian) is so inviting you want to drop everything and try out a doner.
+The smell (only if you are a non-vegetarian) is so inviting you to want to drop everything and try out a doner.

 But the smell of the sea is a wonderful smell to start your day with.

-More regularly you will smell the earth after it rains, that’s how i knew it rained the previous night when i woke up the first morning after i arrived.
+More regularly you will smell the earth after it rains, that’s how I knew it rained the previous night when I woke up the first morning after I arrived.
 The earth has a unique and universal way of smelling after it’s been touched by rain.
-And the rain has the ability to show itself through more than one sense.
+And the rain has the ability to show itself in more than one sense.

 We visited at the start of November and that’s the beginning of the rainy season in Istanbul, out of the 7 days we were there, it rained almost 7 of those days.

 Have you experienced the smells of your city?
 Tell me what it smells like.